zdave-parity/jam-np/simple.md

 ### ALPN

 The protocol name, version, and chain are identified using QUIC/TLS "ALPN" (Application Layer Protocol Negotiation).
-The protocol identifier should be either `jamnp-s/V/H` or `jamnp-s/V/H/builder`.
-Here `V` is the protocol version, `0`, and `H` is the first 8 nibbles of the hash of the chain's genesis block header, in lower-case hexadecimal.
+The (ASCII-encoded) protocol identifier should be either `jamnp-s/V/H` or `jamnp-s/V/H/builder`.
+Here `V` is the protocol version, `0`, and `H` is the first 8 nibbles of the hash of the chain's genesis header, in lower-case hexadecimal.

 The `/builder` suffix should always be permitted by the side accepting the connection, but only used by the side initiating the connection if it is connecting as a work-package builder.
 Note that